 Another hard cross-file refactoring: Baseline made 96 tool calls over 84 min (including 6 backtracks) for a reward of 0.32.
 MCP made 5 tool calls in 4.4 min, earning a reward of 0.68.
 The MCP agent searched for RecordAccumulator and related symbols, read 3 files, and completed the task with over double the reward score.

-Where Sourcegraph MCP Doesn’t Help
+Where Sourcegraph MCP doesn't seem to help

-Context retrieval also isn’t the bottleneck for every software development situation.
+Improving context retrieval also isn't the bottleneck for every software development situation.
 Codebase size, harness, language, task type, and prompt content all contribute.
 The technical report covers the full per-suite breakdown.

-Retrieval Differences
+Retrieval differences

 I built an information retrieval evaluation pipeline alongside task scoring to measure how agents find information across codebases and whether they use it (or don't) to complete their tasks (or not).